Twin Perspectives

 Although you can only visit the inside of the Lighthouse on certain days of the year (more information on open days here), the walk around the building is still well worth it.
 We visited on a bright, sunny April morning, when the smell of the salty coast was fresh in the air.

-Much to Olive’s delight, there was an excellent park next to the Lighthouse, which she really enjoyed before we went on a walk down to the coastline.
+Much to my daughter’s delight, there was an excellent park next to the Lighthouse, which she really enjoyed before we went on a walk down to the coastline.
 There is also an excellent 1.75 mile walking trail around the Lighthouse, which will take you down to the coast and back round in a loop.

 Parking at Happisburgh Lighthouse: there is a pay and display carpark next to the Lighthouse, which also provides easy access down to the coastal path.